| The fiction of a Christian state, which is by

 poor account of their belief, if we may judge from the profession of

+those with whom we have accidentally conversed.
 We must therefore think it very bad taste indeed,

 to call it nothing worse, that when religion or religious observances